AbdulRhmanAlfaifi/Rhaegal/docs/How To Create a Rule.md

 * The `channel` field contains the log file that this rule apples to.
 * The `include` field contains two entries, And they are as follows:
   * EventID: This is the text inside the `EventID` tag in the event above.
-  * Data2: This is the third (index start at, as it should be ...) child of the `EventData` tag which contains the detailed log information.
+  * Data2: This is the third (index start at 0 , as it should be ...) child of the `EventData` tag which contains the detailed log information.
 Here I am searching for `-e` argument and `bypass` keyword (might give you false positive, depending on your environment) .
 The `*` is a wildcard match, which means any character.

 If you tried to execute Rhaegal with this rule on the `Windows PowerShell` using the command :